neuro132/neuro132/README.md

 - 👋 Hi, I’m @neuro132
 - 👀 I’m interested in Artificial Intelligence and its application in Energy, Oil & gas industry
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on petroleum data analytics
+- 💞️ I’m looking to collaborate on energy data analytics
 - 📫 How to reach me neuro132@gmail.com

 <!---